The organization and its mission

 Awareness and Fundraising Campaigns

 SABC advocates for the scleroderma community across the province and is committed to promoting disease awareness and improving the quality of life for all patients.
-Through advocacy, we aim to raise public awareness and rally support around the issues affecting the scleroderma community (eg. access to medications) to ensure our voice is heard and needs are met by government decision-makers.
+Through advocacy, we aim to raise public awareness and rally support around the issues affecting the scleroderma community (eg. access to medications and specialists) to ensure our voice is heard and needs are met by government decision-makers.
 SABC not only serves as a support for scleroderma patients and their families, but also advocates with other associations, such as the Pulmonary Hypertension Association of Canada, for those who are affected by other diseases.

 The month of June is Scleroderma Awareness Month.
 The SABC helps organize walks/rides and other campaigns across the Province to raise awareness and funds for research.
 The more who know about the disease, the more we may dismantle the fears of those affected and help health professionals gain a greater understanding about the pathology of scleroderma.